jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2025/Google-Cybersecurity-Forecast-2025.md

 prioritize understanding and staying informed about geopolitical events as they unfold in the cyber domain.

-SPECIAL REPORT: MANDIANT M\-TRENDS 2023
+16

+Cybersecurity Forecast 2025 Conclusion

 17

-EMBARGO
-Conclusion
+“2025 is going to be the
+year when AI moves from
+pilots and prototypes into
+large\-scale adoption.”

+Phil Venables.
+VP, TI Security \& CISO,
+Google Cloud

 In 2025, the cybersecurity industry will continue to innovate, while organizations will face evolving challenges across the vast threat landscape.

 Rapid advancements in technology, particularly in artificial intelligence, are reshaping tactics for both defenders and adversaries.
 While AI is rapidly bringing new tools for threat detection and response, it also provides malicious actors with powerful capabilities for social engineering, disinformation, and other attacks.

-We will continue to see activity from The Big FourRussia, China, Iran, and North Koreawho will pursue their respective geopolitical goals through cyber espionage, disruption, and influence operations.
+We will continue to see activity from The Big Four—Russia, China, Iran, and North Korea—who will pursue their respective geopolitical goals through cyber espionage, disruption, and influence operations.
 Additionally, ransomware and multifaceted extortion, as well as the proliferation of infostealer malware, pose significant risks to organizations worldwide.

 In 2025, organizations must prioritize a proactive and comprehensive approach to cybersecurity.
 This includes adopting cloud\-native security solutions, implementing robust